-Indemnity Cost/Cash Payments for the lost time: Indemnity cost or cash payments are whole sum payments made to the insured because of any job-related accident.
-This is calculated based on his/her average salary per day.
-It is calculated for the period until the worker’s condition is stable and is fit to return to the work like before.
+Indemnity costs or cash payments, through worker’s comp benefits, will compensate workers for lost wages because of his/her inability to work for any job-related accident.
+The average salary per day of the worker determines the indemnity amount.
+It is calculated for the duration of the disability and paid until the worker’s condition becomes stable and he/she is fit to return to the work like before.

-Case for Indemnity in Workers’ Compensation Policy
+Case on Indemnity in Workers Compensation Insurance

-If his average salary for a day is 700 and the medical care costed him INR 2500, then in that case the indemnity will be INR 12,300 (700*14+2500).
+If his average salary for a day is Rs.
+700 and the medical care costs him Rs 2500, the indemnity amount will be Rs 12,300 (700*14+2500).